 If you’re in the Tampa or Clearwater area and feel like a little OPA!
 Greek-style, then you must visit Greek Town Florida – Tarpon Springs.
 Tarpon Springs is Florida’s Greek Town, 10 miles north of Clearwater, on the warm and lovely Gulf of Mexico.

-This charming town was built by Greek immigrants who brought the tradition of tradition of diving for sponges to the popular sunshine state.
+This charming town was built by Greek immigrants who brought the tradition of diving for sponges to the popular sunshine state.
 Tarpon Springs has the highest percentage of Greek Americans of any city in the United States.

 After walking the strip, stop for lunch or dinner at one of the many authentic Greek restaurants, like Mykonos.
 If you’re not in the mood for Greek, make sure to dine at Rusty Bellies, a real seafood haven at the end of the strip with a seafood market next door.
 It does get pretty busy, so make a reservation!
 Be sure to try the Carly Sue Shrimp N Grits for a real southern favourite.
 Before heading home, be sure to stop by Hellas Bakery for a delicious Greek pastry.

 If you can manage to visit during the Greek Festival, you will have a blast.
 Events are posted on the Tarpon Springs Events site.